-Acting for Camera Lab is a variable credit class for pass/fail.
+Acting for Camera Lab is a variable credit class.
 This class is offered in tandem with Acting for Camera 1-3.
-The Lab is designed for rehearsal and blocking for filmed and live performances.
+The workshop is designed for rehearsal and blocking for filmed and live performances.

 MAAF-551: Improvisation 1 (4)

 Improvisation 1 introduces the student to improvisational techniques with a particular emphasis on the use of the games as a stimulus for spontaneity, strong playing relationships and trouble shooting within the rehearsal process.